Breast cancer: Chemotherapy treatment

 After completing adjuvant therapy your doctor will evaluate your progress through periodic physical examinations, routine mammography and appropriate testing if a new problem develops.
 If you are receiving chemotherapy for metastatic disease, its progress will be monitored by blood tests, scans and/or X-rays.

-What are the potential side effects of chemotherapy medicines?
+What are the potential side effects of chemotherapy drugs?

 The specific side effects you will experience depend on the type and amount of medications you are given and how long you will be taking them.
 The most common temporary side effects include: